SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   spectral difference method applied to wave propagation problems.

 #### Extrapolation Methods
-- `AitkenNevillie` - It is a adaptive order, adaptive step size extrapolation method using Aitken - Neville algorithm.
+- `AitkenNevillie` - It is an adaptive order, adaptive step size extrapolation method using Aitken - Neville algorithm.
 Romberg Sequence is used as step-number sequence.

 Example: